josephpconley/josephpconley.github.io/_posts/2015-1-26-everything-is-a-function.md

 - JSONPath ([tutorial](http://goessner.net/articles/JsonPath/))
 - Handlebars.js for templating ([tutorial](http://handlebarsjs.com/))

 That's it.
 Composing functions is as easy as writing a sequence of commands (separated by semi-colon).
-Each function will return a valid JSON value, which will be passed to the context of the subsequent function.
-The "current" JSON value can be accessed using the `_` character, and can also be used in argument strings using the Handlebars.js syntax.
+Each function will return a valid JSON value, which will be passed to the context of the subsequent function.  <strike>The "current" JSON value can be accessed using the `_` character, and can also be used in argument strings using the Handlebars.js syntax.</strike>

+**UPDATE** As I was going through some various examples it became clear to me that I needed both the most recent JSON value as well as past ones, so to that end I've modified the scripting language to use `this` as the current JSON value and `_` to represent the array of all results in the script (with the 0th entry being the JSON value representing arguments passed to the script).
+I've updated the examples below accordingly.

 ##Examples